About

 Session 1: The Importance of Early Childhood Educators

-The purpose of this orientation session is to provide an overview and examination of the role of an early childhood educator and reinforce the importance and purpose of providing quality care for children.
+The purpose of this session is to provide an overview and examination of the role of an early childhood educator, and to reinforce the importance and purpose of providing quality care for children.

 Learning Objectives:

-- Describe ethical conduct as an early childhood educator
+• Describe what ethical conduct is, and what it means to an early childhood educator

-- List some of the qualities of an early childhood educator
+• Identify the different roles of an early childhood educator

 Learning Objectives: